 On the subject of money, a separate report from Gartner says worldwide spending on information security will grow almost eight percent in 2016.

-The total amount spent is expected to hit close to US$82 billion this year.
+Gartner expects the total amount spent to hit close to US$82 billion this year.
 Most of the money will go to security consulting firms and outsourcing services.

 Shortage of security skill

-According to Gartner the shortage of talented IT security professionals means companies will need to spend more on managed detection and managed response services.
+The IT security skills shortage means companies need to spend more on managed detection and managed response services.
 In other words, addressing the problems identified by the Ponemon-Varonis study.

-Over the next four years Gartner says the spending focus will switch to security testing, IT outsourcing and data loss prevention (DLP).
+Over the next four years focus will switch to security testing, IT outsourcing and data loss prevention (DLP).

 The analyst firm also forecasts a bright short-term future for preventive security.
 It says: “many security practitioners continue to have a buying preference for preventive measures.
 However, solutions such as security information and event management (SIEM) and secure web gateways (SWGs) are evolving to support detection-and-response approaches”.

-Gartner says the SWG market will growth between now and 2020 as organisations focus on detection and response.
+Gartner says the SWG market will grow between now and 2020 as organisations focus on detection and response.